-Activities of the Company for the three months ended March 31, 2016 continued to focus on monitoring the technical, environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
-The Ajax Project and the status thereof are discussed in the section above titled Overall performance.
+Activities of the Company for the six months ended June 30, 2016 continued to focus on monitoring the technical, environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
+The Ajax Project and the status thereof are discussed in the section above titled Background and Overall performance.

 In addition, the Company reviewed several strategic opportunities in the mining business with a view to increasing shareholder value.
-No transactions were completed and the Company will continue to evaluate opportunities as they arise
+No transactions were completed but the Company will continue to evaluate opportunities as they arise.